josejuanrguez/Asilidae/README.md

 ## Hey, wouldn't it be better if you <put your advice, suggestion, whatever...here>?

-I know i can improve the code a lot in many ways.
-This won't be the last version of this code and I will be pleased to read your suggestions in order to improve it.
+I know I can improve the code a lot in many ways so this won't be the last version of this code.
+I will be pleased to read your suggestions in order to improve it.

 Thank you very much for your attention.